THE SOUNDS OF WHITE BAY

 In-situ mockups of the environmental graphics imposed on ground and concrete bollards in White Bay Power Station and in Barangaroo.

-I acknowledge the Dharug People as the Traditional Custodians of the Land on which I live, work and play.
-I pay my respects to their Elders past and present, and recognise Aboriginal and Torres Strait Islander Peoples as the Traditional Artists, Designers and Storytellers throughout Country.
+I acknowledge the Dharug People as the Traditional Caretakers and Custodians of the Land on which I live, work and play.
+I pay my respects to their Elders past and present, and honour Aboriginal and Torres Strait Islander People as the first artists, designers and storytellers.
+Sovereignty was never ceded.
 This always was, always will be, Aboriginal Land.

 © 2025